Chavo Guerrero Jr.: Cruiserweight Champion and Kerwin White (2004–2005)

-Aftermath of Eddie Guerrero's death (2005–2007)
+Aftermath of Eddie Guerrero's death and feud with Rey Mysterio (2005–2007)

-On the morning of November 13, 2005, Guerrero checked into the same hotel as his uncle, Eddie, in Minneapolis, Minnesota.
+On the morning of November 13, Guerrero checked into the same hotel as his uncle, Eddie, in Minneapolis, Minnesota.
 Guerrero was alerted by hotel security that Eddie did not respond to a wake-up call and upon opening the locked door to the room, Guerrero found his uncle unconscious.
 Guerrero attempted CPR but Eddie was declared dead when paramedics arrived on the scene.
 Later that afternoon, Guerrero appeared at a press conference with WWE chairman Vince McMahon to address Eddie's death.
 These events resulted in Guerrero dropping the Kerwin White gimmick and wrestling under his real name as a face.
-He defeated John "Bradshaw" Layfield (JBL) on the November 18, 2005 episode of SmackDown!, using the "Three Amigos" triple suplexes and the Frog Splash in tribute to Eddie.
-He also used the cheating tactic, "playing possum," which Eddie made famous: behind the back of the distracted referee, Guerrero gently tossed a steel chair to a dazed Layfield while Guerrero lied down, pretending to have been hit.
-The referee then turned and, seeing the "unconscious" Guerrero, almost disqualified the oblivious, chair-wielding Layfield but stopped short so the tribute-style match could continue.
+He defeated John "Bradshaw" Layfield (JBL) on the November 18 episode of SmackDown!, using the "Three Amigos" triple suplexes and the Frog Splash in tribute to Eddie.
+He also used the cheating tactic, "playing possum," which Eddie made famous; behind the back of the distracted referee, Guerrero gently tossed a steel chair to a dazed JBL while Guerrero laid down, pretending to have been hit.
+The referee then turned and, seeing the "unconscious" Guerrero, almost disqualified the oblivious, chair-wielding JBL but stopped short so the tribute-style match could continue.

 On the February 24, 2006 episode of SmackDown!, Guerrero attacked Randy Orton when Orton began to insult Eddie and the heritage of the Guerreros.
 Guerrero was soon dragged out by security.
-On the February 27 episode of Raw, Guerrero faced off against Shelton Benjamin in a qualifying match for the Money in the Bank ladder match at WrestleMania 22.
+On the February 27 episode of Raw, Guerrero faced off against Shelton Benjamin in a qualifying match for the Money in the Bank ladder match at WrestleMania 22 on April 2.
 During the match, Orton interfered and hit Guerrero with the RKO, allowing Benjamin to get the pinfall victory.
 He proceeded to unsuccessfully challenge Benjamin for the WWE Intercontinental Championship on the April 3 episode of Raw.
 In a segment that aired on WWE Unlimited, an emotional Guerrero decided to quit WWE, in storyline, after believing he had let his family, Eddie, and the fans down and expressed his doubts about being a wrestler.